blog

 I’ve seen it many times in recent years.

-A good idea is to what a week or two after those big vol spikes, you don’t necessarily want to get the absolute top in volatility.
+A good idea is to wait a week or two after those big vol spikes, you don’t necessarily want to get the absolute top in volatility.

 A great place to find volatility data is www.ivolatility.com.